louis2889184/TetrisBattle-RL/README.md

 2. Train the RL agent with PPO algorithm: <br/>
 `bash train_two_blocks.sh`.

-This model uses raw screenshot as inputs and resized the input to 224 $\times$ 224.
+This model uses raw screenshot as inputs and resized the input to 224 * 224.

 ## Experiments

-### Two kinds of blocks
+### Two kinds of Tetriminos

 Watch the performance of the learned agent: https://www.youtube.com/watch?v=vrmX3c4WIl0